 Have a Virtual Costume Contest

 It’s easy to have a virtual costume contest thanks to popular video chat services like Apple Facetime, Google Hangouts, and Zoom.
-You can arrange a virtual contest with your children’s families to see what spooky costumes they’ve chosen this year.
+You can arrange a virtual contest with your children’s friends to see what creative or spooky costumes they’ve chosen this year.

 Have a Safe Arizona Halloween

-The team at Lerner and Rowe hopes that your family makes the most out of this very unusual Halloween.
-Please do everything you can to keep your family safe and consider some of the alternatives mentioned above.
+The team at Lerner and Rowe Injury Attorneys hopes that your family has a fun-filled Halloween in 2021.
+Please do everything you can to keep your family safe and consider some of the safety tips and socially-distanced alternatives mentioned above.

 If you do partake in traditional Halloween activities, be on the lookout for typical holiday injuries.
 With higher-than-normal foot traffic, Halloween usually has more slip-and-fall injuries than normal.
 Contact us for immediate assistance should you or a loved one suffer a personal injury on Halloween.